sarahciston/codingcare/posts/0critintro.md

 - Chun, W.H.K.
 2008.
 "On 'Sourcery', or Code as Fetish"
 - Cox, G. and Soon, W. (2020).
 Aesthetic Programming: A Handbook of Software Studies.
 Open Humanities Press.
 - Crawford, K., & Joler, V. (2018).
 Anatomy of an AI System. http://www.anatomyof.ai
 - Crawford, K. (2021). *Atlas of AI: power, politics, and the planetary costs of artificial intelligence.* Yale UP.
+- Fournier, L. (2021). *Autotheory as Feminist Practice in Art, Writing, and Criticism.* MIT P.
 - Gabrys, J. 2019. *How to Do Things with Sensors.* U of Minnesota P.
 - Gaboury, J. (2013, February 19).
 A Queer History of Computing.
 Rhizome.(http://rhizome.org/editorial/2013/feb/19/queer-computing-1/)
 - Gumbs, A.P.
+(2018). *M archive: after the end of the world.* Duke UP.
+- Gumbs, A.P.
+(2020). *Undrowned: black feminist lessons from marine mammals.* AK Press.
 - Dhaliwal, RS.
 (2022).
 "On Addressability, or What Even Is Computation?" *Critical Inquiry*, volume 49, number 1, Autumn 2022.
 - Dunbar-Hester, Christina. *Hacking Diversity.* Princeton UP.
 - Hedva, J. (2018).
 "Belonging in the Mess."
 Processing Foundation.
 14 November 2018. https://medium.com/processing-foundation/belonging-in-the-mess-3d3ad0577499
 - Hedva, J. Hedva, J. (2022).
 "Why It’s Taking So Long." *Topical Cream*. https://www.topicalcream.org/features/why-its-taking-so-long/
 - Hedva, J. (n.d.).
 "Care in end times."
 CARE SYLLABUS. https://www.caresyllabus.org/care-in-end-times
 - Ingold, T. (2015). *The Life of Lines*.
 Routledge.
+  - >"his knowledge is not classificatory but storied, not totalising and synoptic but open-ended and exploratory."
+(Ingold 2015, 48)
 - Ingold, T. (2011). *Being Alive.*
 - Jaton, F. (2020). *The Constitution of Algorithms.* MIT P.
 - Joque, J. (2022). *Revolutionary Mathematics.* Verso.